-Database management systems are usually used in running payroll system, inventory system, accounting system, payment system, order handling system, customer relationship management system(CRM) and more.
-Some of the commercial database management system(DBMS) are Oracle, Microsoft SQL server and Microsoft Access.
+Database management systems are usually used in running a payroll system, inventory system, accounting system, payment system, order handling system, customer relationship management system(CRM) and more.
+Some of the commercial database management system(DBMS) are Oracle, Microsoft SQL Server, and Microsoft Access.

 A database management system typically deals with storing, modifying, and extracting information from a database.
 It can also add, edit and delete records from the database.
 However, a DBMS can be very difficult to handle by ordinary people or businessmen who have no technological backgrounds.
 Fortunately, we can create user-friendly database applications to handle the aforementioned jobs with the DBMS running in the background.
-One of the best programs that can create such database application is none other than Visual Basic 2017.
-Visual Basic 2017 uses ADO.NET to handle databases.
+One of the best programs that can create such a database application is none other than Visual Basic 2019.
+Visual Basic 2019 uses ADO.NET to handle databases.
 ADO.NET is Microsoft’s latest database technology which can work with many other advanced database management systems such as Microsoft SQL server.
-In this lesson, we will develop codes that make use of Microsoft SQL Server 2016, therefore you need to have Microsoft SQL Server 2016 installed in your PC, you can download Microsoft SQL Server 2016 Express for free from https://www.microsoft.com/en-us/sql-server/sql-server-downloads.
+In this lesson, we will develop codes that make use of Microsoft SQL Server 2017, therefore you need to have Microsoft SQL Server 2017 installed in your PC, you can download Microsoft SQL Server 2017 Express for free from https://www.microsoft.com/en-us/sql-server/sql-server-downloads.

 The aforementioned objects belong to the System.Data and the System.Xml namespace.
 Therefore, we need to reference them in the beginning before we can work with them.
 To reference the ADO.NET object, choose project from the menu then select Database Project 1 properties to display the project properties.
 Next click the References tab to show the active references for the project, as shown in Figure 34.1